 The physiological effects of this disease are many.
 First, since body cells are not effectively taking up glucose, they are depleted of glucose and starved for energy.
 Over time, this leads to cell death and profound weightloss.
 Second, the excess blood glucose causes physiological problems.
-Excess glucose ends up passing through the kidneys and gets urinated out.
+Excess glucose exceeding the renal threshold ends up passing through the kidneys and gets urinated out.
 Glucose attracts water, and therefore pulls excess water out of the body, causing chronic dehydration.
 This is the reason many diabetic dogs and cats drink excessive amounts of water.
 When the glucose rich urine collects in the urinary bladder, lower urinary tract infections often occur, because bacteria are attracted to the glucose.

 At the level of the blood vessels, inflammatory disease of the walls of the blood vessels can occur in cases of unregulated diabetes called vasculitis.
 Vasculitis may lead to disturbances in circulation, vascular pain, and clot formations.

 Brain is not the only central nervous system component that may be harmed by diabetes.
 Peripheral nerves may also be adversely affected by unregulated diabetes as high levels of blood glucose can lead to inflammation of these nerves, a condition known as neuropathy, a potentially painful and debilitating consequence.